A Parallel General Purpose Multi-Objective Optimization Framework, with Application to Beam Dynamics: THE FRAMEWORK

 \section{THE FRAMEWORK}

-Simulation based multi-objective optimization problems are omnipresent in research and the industry.
-The simulation and optimization problems arising in such problems are in general very big and computationally demanding.
+Simulation based multi-objective optimization problems are omnipresent in research and industry.
+These simulation and optimization problems are in general very big and computationally demanding.
 This motivated us to design a massively parallel general purpose framework.
 The key traits of such a design can be summarized as: \begin{itemize} \item support any multi-objective optimization method, \item support any function evaluator: simulation code or measurements, \item offer a general description/specification of objectives, constraints and design variables, \item run efficiently in parallel on current large-scale high-end clusters and supercomputers. \end{itemize}